British Rail Class 43 (Warship Class): Operation

 In operational service, the NBL locomotives were less reliable than their Swindon-built cousins.
 Mild steel was used for the exhaust manifolds and these components were prone to fracture.
 Not only did this result in a loss of exhaust pressure to drive the turbochargers but also the driving cabs rapidly filled with exhaust fumes.
 The MAN-built engines used in the German DB class V 200 design had nickel-resist steel manifolds and were far less troublesome.
 The engine design also suffered from being quite highly rated for a design with no active piston cooling and piston ring life expectancy was decreased as a result.
 One MAN L12V18/21B was sent to the British Internal Combustion Engine Research Association for various tests and potential modifications to improve the deficiencies but nothing ever came of this.

-Further problems arose because of the conversion from metric to imperial feet and inches when the MAN drawings were received by NBL.
-It is almost certain that rounding errors in these conversions resulted in poor tolerances and lowered reliability in practice.
+Further problems arose due to converting metric to imperial feet and inches when the MAN drawings were received by NBL.
+It is likely that rounding errors in these conversions resulted in poor tolerances and lowered reliability in practice.
 Despite all this, figures for 1965 show the North British Warships covered a far greater annual mileage than contemporary Type 4's such as the Westerns, Peaks and Brush Type 4.

-Despite being their last year in service, Class 43 locomotives were still hauling long-distance passenger trains over the summer of 1971 on services between Paddington and locations in Devon.
+Even in their last year in service, Class 43 locomotives were still hauling long-distance passenger trains over the summer of 1971 on services between Paddington and locations in Devon.